Linear Maximum Margin Classifier for Learning from Uncertain Data: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{sec:rel_work}, we review related work.
-In Section \ref{sec:prop_approach}, we present the proposed SVM-GSU.
-In Section \ref{sec:experiments}, we provide the experimental results of the application of SVM-GSU to synthetic data, the TRECVID MED 2014 dataset, as well as the MNIST dataset, along with comparisons with the standard SVM, and other state of the art methods.
-We discuss conclusions in Section \ref{sec:conclusion}.
+In Section~\ref{sec:rel_work}, we review related work, focusing on SVM-based formulations that explicitly model data uncertainty.
+In Section~\ref{sec:prop_approach}, we present the proposed algorithm which we call SVM with Gaussian Sample Uncertainty (SVM-GSU).
+In Section~\ref{sec:experiments}, we provide the experimental results of the application of SVM-GSU to synthetic data and to five publicly available and popular datasets.
+In the same section, we provide comparisons with the standard SVM and other state of the art methods.
+In Section~\ref{sec:conclusion}, we draw some conclusions and give directions for future work.